- A fifth-wheel is a special type of RV trailer. It must be towed, so it requires a full-size or heavy-duty pickup truck.

-Admittedly, there’s quite a lot of terminology and camping lingo in the RVing world, and, especially if you’re new to camping, it’s easy to become confused!
-Today we will be covering one of these commonly asked questions: What is a fifth-wheel?
+There’s a lot of terminology and camping lingo in the RVing world, and if you’re new to camping, it’s easy to get confused!
+In this guide we will be covering one of these commonly asked questions: What is a fifth-wheel?

 In the most basic sense, a fifth-wheel is simply a special type of RV trailer.
-The fifth-wheel has no engine (it must be towed), but it gives RVers many of the same amenities as a motorhome.
-Moreover, a fifth-wheel has a different hitch than most RV trailers, and as such, a fifth-wheel typically requires a large truck to tow it.
+The fifth-wheel has no engine (it must be towed), but gives RVers many of the same features as a motorhome.
+A fifth-wheel also has a different hitch than most RV trailers, and as such, a fifth-wheel typically requires a large truck to tow it.

 A fifth-wheel hitch gets its name from its backward-facing u-shape; however, the origins of the name can be traced back to the hitch’s original design, which was used for horse-drawn carriages in the 19th century.
-The original design (similar to the modern design) mounted the hitch on a horizontally pivoting wheel, allowing the entire contraption to turn right or left on its own.
-So, it is like a horizontal “wheel.”
+The original hitch design (similar to the modern design) mounted on a horizontally pivoting wheel, allowing the entire contraption to turn right or left on its own.
+So, the hitch itself is like a horizontal “wheel.”

 The modern design functions in a similar way.
 In the modern design, the trailer slides into the hitch and is secured by a “king pin”—a mechanism that locks the trailer into the hitch, but still allows the trailer to move right or left as you turn.